sot/cheta/docs/fetch_tutorial.rst

 -----------

 For various reasons (typically a VCDU drop) the data value associated with a particular readout may be bad.
-To handle this the engineering archive provides a boolean array called ``bads`` that is ``True`` for bad samples.
+To handle this the cheta archive provides a boolean array called ``bads`` that is ``True`` for bad samples.
 This array corresponds to the respective ``times`` and ``vals`` arrays.
 To remove the bad values one can use numpy boolean masking::